-To prevent its software being installed on multiple machines, Microsoft requires assemblers such as Packard Bell to use a protection system, called "Tattoo" in order to safeguard its software.
-These PCs are shipped without an installation CD but with a copy of the operating system and drivers saved on a hidden partition, allowing you to restore the system to its original state with this "Tattoo" backup.
+To prevent its software from being installed on multiple machines, Microsoft requires assemblers to use a protection system, called Tattoo in order to safeguard its software.
+These PCs are shipped without an installation CD but with a copy of the operating system and drivers saved on a hidden partition, allowing you to restore the system to its original state with this Tattoo backup.

 Most of these PCs are equipped with a digital watermark located in both the BIOS and the boot track of the hard disk.
 If it is altered, erased or damaged, the disk cannot boot because the BIOS will not recognize the tattoo on this disc drive.
 This also means that you will need to tattoo any new hard drive you want to install on your machine, else it will not be recognized by the BIOS.

 If you lose the tattoo, you risk losing all your software and drivers permanently.
 It is therefore important to make a backup before formatting the hard drive.

 If you haven't got a copy of the master CD, there are generic CDs you can get hold of that may help.
 Contacting your manufacturer may be useful.
 These generic CDs may not solve your problems completely, in which case you should contact the manufacturer or check the online forums for advice.

 Be careful when installing Linux over a tattooed Windows formatted hard drive as it will destroy the tattoo.
 The only way around this is to create a Linux boot disk to use.